QualitativeDataRepository/dvcurator-python/README.md

 # Executing

-Three run-time parameters must be specified: a config file, and a dataverse persistent ID for the project to curate.

-`dvcurator -c <config.ini> -d <doi:xxxxxx/xxxxxx>`
+This program is operated primarily through the GUI.
+If you downloaded the self-contained binaries, just double-click and run.

+Installations through pip can be run directly, e.g.

+`python3 -m dvcurator`

 # Requirements

-Two packages are required: `requests` and `pdfrw`.

 An .ini file is used to configure program parameters.
-This config file must be specificed on the command line with the `-c` or `--config` options.
-The included file `config.ini.default` can be used as a template.
+The included file `config.ini.default` can be used as a template, or one can be created and saved in the program itself.
+Some functions, like downloading public datasets, will operate without keys, but expect potential bugs.

-To be fully functional, the following parameters must be set in the config file:
+To be fully functional, the following parameters must be set:
 * A **github token**
   * To create a github token, go to your github developer settings/personal access tokens at https://github.com/settings/tokens
   * Click on "Generate New Token"